alertbox/bookworm/README.md

 If you're completely new to Jekyll, [Smashing Magazine tutorial on Jekyll](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/) is a good source to start with.

-[Bookworm](https://kosalanuwan.github.io/bookworm) was a duplicate of [Pixyll](https://github.com/johno/pixyll), which provides a fully furnished documentation.
-See [the Pixyll Usage Guidelines](https://github.com/ashawley/pixyll/tree/gemspec#using-github-pages) to learn more.
+[Bookworm](https://kosalanuwan.github.io/bookworm/) was a duplicate of [Pixyll V2.x](https://github.com/johno/pixyll), which provides a fully furnished documentation.
+See [the Pixyll Usage Guidelines](https://github.com/johno/pixyll#using-github-pages) to learn more.

 Next, you want to create a copy of this template.
 The repository is marked as a `Template` so you will only have to [Use This Template](https://github.com/kosalanuwan/bookworm/generate/) and follow the instructions.
 Read more about this in [the GitHub's Template Repositories](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) document.

 That's it.
-You now have a Docker-enabled minimal GitHub repo, and is ready to preview locally.
+You now have a Docker-enabled Bookworm repo, and is ready to preview locally.

 ### Preview Locally